Saturday, August 20, 2011

 20.08.11.
 Orange, plastic, road cone cordon.
 Orange, roadside pump, Avonside Dr / Woodham Rd, post June 13 quake.
 The cnr house behind the cop car would be demolished

-Avonside Dr: Trekked to Holy Trinity Anglican Church ghost, snapping pics en route, traffic jostling by: liquefactioned, house demolition site, collapsed neighbouring garage seen; 2 ghost houses, snow still in overgrown gardens.
+Avonside Dr: I trekked to Holy Trinity Anglican Church ruin, snapping pics en route, traffic jostling by: a liquefactioned house demolition-site, & a collapsed neighbouring garage seen; two ghost-houses seen, snow still in overgrown-gardens.

 20.08.11.
 Liquefaction mud, quake damaged garage, Avonside Dr, post June 13 quake